Petersen (film): Production

 Burstall wanted to make the story as the first film from Hexagon Productions and commissioned David Williamson to write a screenplay, the original title of which was Sittin' and Tony Petersen.
 However Williamson was working on many projects at the time so Hexagon made two Alvin Purple films instead.

-Burstall claimed that Graham Burke of Heaxgon did not want to make Petersen, so Burstall tried to get funding from the Australian Film Development Corporation, but when they rejected the film Hexagon came on board.
+Burstall claimed that Graham Burke of Hexagon did not want to make Petersen, so Burstall tried to get funding from the Australian Film Development Corporation, but when they rejected the film Hexagon came on board.
 The film also used the working title Campus.

 Jack Thompson was paid $1,000 a week.
 It was Wendy Hughes first film and she later said "I didn't know whether I was Arthur or Martha half the time".

 Reception

-Critical reception to the film was harsh however Petersen grossed $1,363,000 at the box office in Australia, which is equivalent to $9,200,250 in 2009 dollars.
+Critical reception to the film was harsh; however Petersen grossed $1,363,000 at the box office in Australia, which is equivalent to $9,200,250 in 2009 dollars.
 Burstall says it made a profit of $70,000 from its Australian release alone.
 The film was also released in the US and UK and made a star of Jack Thompson.